stesie/osm-strava/README.md

 _Note_: If you are running on Mac OS X Catalina, make sure you have node v12 installed.
 Mapnik installation will fail with node v14.

 Make sure to add a redirector policy to your browser to redirect image-urls from `https://*.tile.openstreetmap.org/*/*/*.png` to `http://localhost:5000/*/*/*/*.png`.
-You can may want to use a plugin like [Redirector for Firefox](https://addons.mozilla.org/de/firefox/addon/redirector/) or [Redirector for Chrome].
+You may want to use a plugin like [Redirector for Firefox](https://addons.mozilla.org/de/firefox/addon/redirector/) or [Redirector for Chrome].

 Finally, fire up komoot and choose the Open Street Map Map Layer in your Komoot Planning App.